+PHPH2112

-PHPH2112 Physiology 1
+Physiology 1

-Staff Contact: Dr J. Morley
+Staff Contact: Dr J. W. Morley U2 F HPW6

-Prerequisites: BIOS1021; CHEM1002 or CHEM1011 and CHEM1201 or a credit level pass in CHEM1302 or CHEM1401 and CHEM1501; MATH1032 or MATH1042 or MATH1011 and MATH1021
+Prerequisites: BIOS1011 and BIOS1021, CHEM1002 or CHEM1101 and CHEM1201, or a credit level pass in CHEM1302 or CHEM1401 and CHEM1501, MATH1032 or MATH1131 and MATH1231 or MATH1042 or MATH1141 and MATH1241 or MATH1021

-Corequisite: BIOC2312 or BIOC2372
+Corequisites: BIOC2312 or BIOC2372 or BIOC2101 and BIOC2201

-Note/s: From 1994, student numbers in Physiology 1 will be limited, and entry to the subject will be allocated on academic merit.
+Note/s: Students intending to major in Physiology and/or Pharmacology should note Physiology 2 prerequisites.
+From 1994, student numbers in Physiology 1 will be limited and entry to the course will be allocated on academic merit.

-Introduces fundamental physiological principles, dealing first with basic cellular function in terms of chemical and physical principles, and, with the operation of the various specialized systems in the body, for example, the cardiovascular system; the respiratory system; the gastrointestinal system; the endocrine system; the nervous system.
+Introduces fundamental physiological principles, dealing first with basic cellular function in terms of chemical and physical principles, and with the operation of the various specialised systems in the body, eg, the cardiovascular system, the respiratory system, the gastrointestinal system, the endocrine system, the nervous system.
 Includes a substantial series of practical class experiments on these different areas of physiology.
-This subject is taken by students enrolled in any of the Physiology program.
+This subject is taken by students enrolled in any of the Physiology programs.